 - It’s simple and worth it!

 The SECRET ingredient to this soup is the Smoky Sweet mesquite seasoning.
-It’s from costco but you can follow the affiliate link and buy it on Amazon if you are not near a Costco.
-I really love this spice and find so many uses for it!
-If you cannot find it you can substitute McCormick’s Smokehouse Maple Seasoning.
-Its found at most grocery stores.
-That little bit of smoky sweetness brings a richer fuller flavor to this recipe you will love!
+It’s from Costco.
+Follow the affiliate link and buy it on Amazon if you are not near a Costco.
+I really love this spice and find so many uses for it.

 Your Printable Recipe: